The Seasons: Park Bo-gum's Cantabile

 The Seasons: Park Bo-gum's Cantabile is the seventh season of the South Korean late-night music talk show The Seasons hosted by Park Bo-gum.
-It premiered on March 14, 2025 on KBS2 and aired every Friday at 22:00 / 23:20 (KST) for 21 episodes until August 1, 2025.
-Park received positive reviews from both critics and audience and won him Best Entertainer at the 52nd Korea Broadcasting Prizes.
+It premiered on March 14, 2025, on KBS2 and aired every Friday at 22:00 / 23:20 (KST) for 21 episodes until August 1, 2025.
+Park received positive reviews from both critics and audience and won him several accolades including Best Entertainer at the 52nd Korea Broadcasting Prizes and Entertainer of the Year at the 23rd KBS Entertainment Awards.

 Background

 Park Bo-gum is the first actor to host The Seasons which includes in-depth interviews and live performances from musicians and entertainers.
 He personally picked the title "cantabile" which means "as if singing" as he hoped that his season "will leave viewers with gentle comfort and a warm aftertaste" like a song.